A-Z of recycling

 Aerosols can be recycled with other cans, as long as they are empty and not squashed.
 You can recycle them in your blue bag, at your local recycling bank, or nearest recycling centre.

 Many battery retailers now provide take back schemes in store, or you can recycle them along with car batteries at your nearest recycling centre.
-For household battery recycling points across Carmarthenshire enter your location on our partner ERP's website
+For household battery recycling points across Carmarthenshire enter your location on our partner Recycle for Wales' website

 Consider selling/giving away, these can also be taken to a recycling centre.

 Pass them on e.g. at www.bookcrossing.com, donate to charity shops or recycle at a charity bank at your nearest recycling centre.

 Greetings cards, cereal boxes, ready meal sleeves, toilet roll tubes and cardboard boxes can all be recycled.
 You can place them in your blue bag, (flatten large boxes, bundle together and place alongside your blue bag) or place in the cardboard skip at your nearest recycling centre.
 Please do not put cardboard in paper recycling banks, they are recycled separately.

 You can take any waste carpet to a recycling centre.

 Juice cartons can be placed in your blue bag or you can recycle them at a recycling centre, where they will be recycled with the cardboard.